hannutt/FlaskApi/README.md

 The selected component contains an onChange event handler that calls a JavaScript function.
 The JavaScript function transfers the name of the field selected by the user to a hidden html input field, from which the Python function performing the search retrieves it using the request.form.get method.

-MEMORY FEATURES

-The user can return to the collection selection view at any time by clicking the "Back to collection selection" navigation element and the program remembers the user's last database selection and executes the PyMongo method list_collection_names using the selected database name as the search condition.

 Python and JavaScript collaboration, among others: